centreon/centreon-documentation/versioned_docs/version-24.10/alerts-notifications/dashboards.md

 - Go to the previous or next dashboard.
 - Go directly to a specific dashboard by clicking its name.

-### Share the playlist
+### Share the playlist with users of your platform

-> You can only share your playlist with contacts who have access to your Centreon platform and are authorized Dashboards viewers.
+You can share your playlist with contacts who have access to your Centreon platform.

 - Click the **Share with contacts** button from the line of your playlist.
 The **Playlist access rights** window is displayed.
-- You can now add contacts or contact groups and define their rights as viewer or editor in the **Share with** section.
+- In the **Share with** section, add contacts or contact groups and define their rights as viewer or editor.
 - Use the **trash** button in the **User rights** section to remove a contact or contact group.
-- Use the **Copy link** button to share the playlist URL directly with users who have access to your platform.
+- Then **Save** your changes.

+### Share the playlist with a public link

+You can send a public link to non-Centreon users, giving them access to a full-screen view of their IT infrastructure.

+> The link you share will display the playlist content based on access rights.
+Anyone with this link can view the playlist.
+Be cautious when you share it.

+- In the **Playlist access rights** window, click the **Activated** button in the **Public link** section.
+- You can now copy the URL link to the playlist.
+- You can also resize and copy the embedded code of the playlist view.

 ### Edit/Delete a playlist